Alphabetical list: all scholarship winners with links to reports where available

 Louisa Borg-Constanti Potts is the Learning and Participation (Dance) Programme manager at TrinityLABAN Conservatoire of Music and Dance.
 She will travel to Limassol, Cyprus to take part in an international collaboration to research, develop and produce a cross-arts experimental production which has been in process since 2017.
 The scholarship is for £220.

 Paul Liburd is a well-known professional performer and teacher from London.
 He travels to New York to work with faculty teachers of Graham based technique at the Julliard School and the Alvin Ailey School.
 He will also observe the Graham Company classes in order to develop his knowledge of the Graham Technique from prime sources.
-The scholarship is for £492.
+The scholarship is for £492. report

 Sandra Golding from Birmingham is a practitioner of African Holistic Dance.
 She will travel to Johannesburg South Africa to work with leading experts in South African Traditional Dance Music and Well Being in order to develop her artistic practice and inform future methodology and training for her work in the UK.
 The scholarship is for £755.